plotly/plotly.py/doc/python/performance.md

 ### Passing Datashader Rasters as a Tile Map Image Layer

-We visualize here the spatial distribution of taxi rides in New York City.
-A higher density is observed on major avenues.
+The following example shows the spatial distribution of taxi rides in New York City, which are concentrated on major avenues.
 For more details about tile-based maps, see [the tile map layers tutorial](/python/tile-map-layers).

 ```python
 import pandas as pd